oppia/oppia-web-developer-docs/Apache-Beam-Jobs.md

     )
 ```

 Note that we chose to use `beam.Map` here instead of `beam.ParDo`.
-This is mostly a stylistic choice, as `beam.Map` is just a specialized version of `ParDo`, in that `Map` simply takes each input element and "maps" them to a single output element.
+This is mostly a stylistic choice, as `beam.Map` is just a specialized version of `ParDo`, in that `Map` simply takes each input element and "maps" it to a single output element.
 In our case, each `ExplorationModel` will map to a single `int`, the number of states.

+Here is the implementation of `get_number_of_states`.
+This function transforms the model into a domain object, and then counts the number of states in the corresponding `dict`.

 ```python
 def get_number_of_states(self, exp_model: ExplorationModel) -> int: